 Where possible, the required restoration shall always be located within the Critical Water Quality Zone adjacent to the proposed area of modification (see Section 1.7.5).
-If the applicant does not own the adjacent Critical Water Quality Zone or a Zone 2 functional assessment shows the Critical Water Quality Zone is already in good condition, then mitigation can be provided off-site.
-Mitigation must be located within the same watershed classification (e.g., Suburban) and shall consist of:
+If the site does not have enough area within the adjacent Critical Water Quality Zone to meet the restoration requirements or a Zone 2 functional assessment shows the Critical Water Quality Zone is already in good condition or better, then the required restoration may be located in the floodplain outside of the Critical Water Quality Zone.
+If the site does not have enough floodplain area outside of the Critical Water Quality Zone to meet the restoration requirements or a Zone 1 functional assessment shows the floodplain is already in good condition or better, then mitigation shall be provided off-site.
+Mitigation must be located within the same watershed classification and shall consist of:

-- (1) paying into the Riparian Zone Mitigation Fund a non-refundable amount established by ordinance; - (2) dedicating land to the City or another entity approved by the Watershed Protection Department director in fee simple and which the City or other entity accepts; or - (3) placing restrictions on land to the benefit of the City or another entity approved by the Watershed Protection Department director and which the City or other entity accepts.
+- (1) paying into the Riparian Zone Mitigation Fund a non- refundable amount established by ordinance; - (2) dedicating land to the City or another entity approved by the Watershed Protection Department director in fee simple and which the City or other entity accepts; or - (3) placing restrictions on land to the benefit of the City or another entity approved by the Watershed Protection Department director and which the City or other entity accepts.